A traveler was thirsty so he approached a well at the entrance to

 been recognized throughout Japan, China, Southeast Asia and other countries

-through Korean dramas and movies.
+through Korean TV dramas and movies.
 Winter Sonata and Jewel in the

-Palace, two Korean dramas that were immensely popular in Japan, depict
+Palace, two Korean TV shows that were immensely popular in Japan, depict

 Korea's sentimental affection.
 NHK (Japan Broadcasting